keboola/connection-docs/components/extractors/marketing-sales/google-cm360/index.md

 - Log in to your account using the **Authorize Account** button in the Keboola interface.

 ## Functionality and Configuration
-The connector supports three operational modes:
+The connector supports three modes:

 1. **Template-Based Report Execution:** Use an existing report definition as a template and execute it across selected accounts.
    - It's ideal if you need to define a complex report in the [CM360 Report Builder](https://www.google.com/analytics/dfa/) and use it across multiple accounts.
    - The selected report is left untouched, and its copy is created in all selected accounts.
 The resulting reports are linked to the configuration.
-Naming convention: `keboola_generated_{PROJECT_ID}_{CONFIG_ID}_{ROWID}`   -
+Naming convention: `keboola_generated_{PROJECT_ID}_{CONFIG_ID}_{ROWID}`
 2. **Running and Downloading Existing Report Definitions**: Suitable for multiple identical reports across required Ad Accounts, previously defined using the [CM360 Report Builder](https://support.google.com/campaignmanager/answer/2823849?sjid=16894252783161215189-EU&visit_id=638403222303021904-3691116343&rd=1).
 3. **Direct UI Report Definition:** Define simple report definition directly in the configuration UI, automatically creating an offline report in the [CM360 Report Builder](https://www.google.com/analytics/dfa/) that will be linked to the configuration.
 Naming convention: `keboola_generated_{PROJECT_ID}_{CONFIG_ID}_{ROWID}`

 ### Creating and Running Reports from Existing Report Definitions
 This option is helpful if you need to define a complex report in the [CM360 Report Builder](https://www.google.com/analytics/dfa/) and use it across multiple accounts.
 The selected report is left untouched, and its copy is created in all selected accounts.
 The resulting reports are linked to the configuration.

 The naming convention of the created report is: `keboola_generated_{PROJECT_ID}_{CONFIG_ID}_{ROWID}

 All results are downloaded into a single table.

 To use an existing report as a template, follow these steps:
 1. Define your report in the [CM360 Report Builder](https://www.google.com/analytics/dfa/) (see the official [documentation](https://support.google.com/campaignmanager/answer/2823849?sjid=16894252783161215189-EU&visit_id=638403222303021904-3691116343&rd=1)).
-2. Select `Report template` in the `Report definition mode`.
+2. Select `Report template` in `Report definition mode`.
 3. Choose the existing report from the dropdown to be used as a template across selected accounts.
-4. Define the desired `Time Range` (either a predefined period or a `Custom Date Range`).
+4. Define the desired `Time Range` (either a predefined period or `Custom date range`).
 This option allows you to define a relative report period range.
-5. Set up the `Destination` parameters to control how the result is stored (see the **Destination** section).
+5. Set up the `Destination` parameters to control how the result is stored.

 ### Running Existing Reports

 This option is suitable when you already have multiple identical reports defined across required Ad Accounts.

 To run an existing report, follow these steps:
-1. Define your report in the [CM360 Report Builder](https://www.google.com/analytics/dfa/).
-See the official [docs](https://support.google.com/campaignmanager/answer/2823849?sjid=16894252783161215189-EU&visit_id=638403222303021904-3691116343&rd=1).
+1. Define your report in the [CM360 Report Builder](https://www.google.com/analytics/dfa/) (see the official [documentation](https://support.google.com/campaignmanager/answer/2823849?sjid=16894252783161215189-EU&visit_id=638403222303021904-3691116343&rd=1)).
-2. Select `Existing report ID(s)` in the `Report definition mode`.\
+2. Select `Existing report ID(s)` in `Report specification mode`.\
    **WARNING**: Ensure selected reports have the same structure and definition; otherwise extraction will fail.
 3. Select the existing report ID from the dropdown of available reports.
 4. The time range is, in this case, defined by the source report.
 This is to keep the source reports untouched since they are not controlled by the component.
-5. Define the `Destination` parameters to control how the result is stored (see the **Destination** section).
+5. Define the `Destination` parameters to control how the result is stored.

 ### Defining Reports Directly in the UI

-1. Select `Report specification` in the `Report definition mode`.
+1. Select `Report specification` in `Report specification mode`.
-2. Define your report in `Report Details`:
+2. Configure your report in `Report Details`:
    - `Report Type`
-   - Desired dimensions
+   - `Dimensions`
-   - Desired metrics
+   - `Metrics`
    - Optional filters
-3. Define the desired `Time Range` (predefined or `Custom Date Range`).
+3. Define the desired `Time Range` (either a predefined period or `Custom Date Range`).
 This option allows you to define a relative report period range.
-4. Configure the `Destination` parameters to control how the result is stored (see the **Destination** section).
+4. Configure the `Destination` parameters to control how the result is stored.

 ### Destination / Output